raydelrosario/sre-checklist-es/README.md

   context:
     - some-context
   ```
-- [ ] Secrets in Terraform Configuration
+- [ ] Secretos en configuraciones de Terraform
   - [ ] Consider how you would like to manage secrets inside Terraform configuration files
-    - **Environment Variables** - you define Terraform variables (with `sensitive = true`) and pass values with environment variables
+    - **Variables de entorno** - you define Terraform variables (with `sensitive = true`) and pass values with environment variables
       - pros: simple to use, no need to store sensitive data inside Terraform code
       - cons: managed outside of Terraform so tracking, enforcing, managing for different environments, ... is challenging or not feasible
-    - **Encrypted Files** - encrypting the secret and storing the encrypted secrets in Terraform configurations
+    - **Archivos encriptados** - encrypting the secret and storing the encrypted secrets in Terraform configurations
       - pros: secrets are encrypted and are of Terraform code and part of the version control system
       - cons: working this way can be cumbersome (to modify, you first have to decrypt, makes the changes and then encrypt it again).
 Still holds security risk if someone gets their hands on the decryption key
     - **Secret Store** - centralized secret store